 How To Do The Seed Stitch In Knitting

 First, you want a skein and knitting needles.

 Cast on an even number of stitches.

 - Row 1: Knit 1, purl 1, repeat to the end

 - Row 2: Purl 1, knit 1, repeat to the end

-Easy – keep repeating that same sequence of knits and purls in each new row until it has reached your desired length.
+Keep repeating the sequence of knits and purls in each new row until it’s reached your desired length.

-Here is a visual tutorial by Studio Knit on Youtube.
+Here’s a visual tutorial by Studio Knit on YouTube.

 Seed Stitch In Knitting In The Round